Universal Studios Hollywood: Park development

 The Flintstones Show opened, replacing the Star Trek Adventure.
 In 1991, E.T.
 Adventure opened as the park's first "dark ride," an industry term for an attraction that uses ride vehicles to take passengers through an indoor show building.
 Around the same time, sister park Universal Studios Florida opened, which had its own, similar E.T. attraction.
 The Florida version was more of a conventional theme park and paved the way for the Hollywood park's evolution.
-In 1993, Back to the Future: The Ride opened, replacing Battle of Galactica.
+In 1993, Back to the Future: The Ride replaced Battle of Galactica.
 In 1996, Jurassic Park: The Ride opened.
-In 1997, two shows were replaced: The Land Before Time show replaced Rocky and Bullwinkle Live; and Totally Nickelodeon replaced the Flintstones Show.
-Just one year after it opened, the Land Before Time show was replaced with Coke Soak.
-In 1999, T2-3D: Battle Across Time and a Chicken Run Walkthrough opened on the upper lot.
-Additionally, Beetlejuice's Rock and Roll Graveyard Revue was closed.
+In 1997, The Land Before Time show replaced Rocky and Bullwinkle Live only to be replaced with Coke Soak a year later, and Totally Nickelodeon replaced the Flintstones Show.
+In 1999, T2-3D: Battle Across Time and a Chicken Run Walkthrough opened on the Upper Lot, and Beetlejuice's Rock and Roll Graveyard Revue was closed.

 In 2000, the Rugrats Magic Adventure replaced Totally Nickelodeon.
-In 2001, the Nickelodeon Blast Zone opened.
-Also in 2001, Animal Planet Live replaced the Animal Actors' School Stage.
-In 2003, Universal Studios Hollywood closed E.T.
-Adventure to make way for Revenge of the Mummy, which opened in 2004.
+In 2001, the Nickelodeon Blast Zone opened, and Animal Planet Live replaced the Animal Actors' School Stage.
+In 2003, E.T.
+Adventure was closed to make way for Revenge of the Mummy, which opened in 2004.
+This was the first roller coaster to open at the park.
 The following year, Fear Factor Live replaced Spider-Man Rocks.
-In 2007, Universal's House of Horrors opened, replacing Van Helsing: Fortress Dracula.
+In 2007, Universal's House of Horrors replaced Van Helsing: Fortress Dracula.
 Both Back to the Future: The Ride and Lucy: A Tribute were closed, being replaced in 2008 by The Simpsons Ride and the Universal Story Museum respectively.
 Also in 2008, the Nickelodeon Blast Zone was re-branded to the Adventures of Curious George.
 In 2009, Creature from the Black Lagoon: The Musical replaced Fear Factor Live in the Upper Lot.

-In 2010, the Special Effects Stages and Backdraft attractions were closed to make way for Transformers: The Ride 3D, which was announced in 2008 (Special Effects Stages was moved to the former Creature From The Black Lagoon building and reopened as Special Effects Stage).
+In 2010, the Special Effects Stages and Backdraft attractions were closed to make way for Transformers: The Ride – 3D, which was announced in 2008; Special Effects Stages moved to the former Creature From The Black Lagoon building and removed the last "s" from its name.
 King Kong 360 3-D also opened.
-On May 24, 2012, Transformers: The Ride 3D opened on the Lower Lot.
-On December 31, 2012, Universal Studios Hollywood closed T2-3D: Battle Across Time for Despicable Me Minion Mayhem, the attraction at Universal Studios Florida, which opened on April 12, 2014.
+On May 24, 2012, Transformers: The Ride – 3D opened on the Lower Lot.
+On December 31, 2012, Universal Studios Hollywood closed T2-3D: Battle Across Time for Despicable Me Minion Mayhem, which opened in 2014.